-International Digital Marketing BA (Hons) top-up 2022/23 entry
+International Digital Marketing BA (Hons) top-upStudy level: Undergraduate

-By studying our International Digital Marketing top-up, you will get the opportunity to learn how international organisations are harnessing this change.
+By studying our International Digital Marketing BA (Hons) top-up course, you will be offered the opportunity to learn how international organisations are harnessing this change.

-Global readyAn international outlook, with global opportunities
+Global ReadyAn international outlook, with global opportunities

-Teaching ExcellenceTaught by lecturers who are experts in their field
+Teaching excellenceTaught by lecturers who are experts in their field

 Chartered Association of Business Schools (CABS)

-Coventry Business School is currently an active member of the Chartered Association of Business Schools., which has a membership of over 120 business schools and higher education providers, and supports its members in maintaining world-class standards of teaching and research.
+Coventry Business School is currently an active member of the Chartered Association of Business Schools, which has a membership of over 120 business schools and higher education providers, and supports its members in maintaining world-class standards of teaching and research.

-International Digital Analytics
+International Digital Analytics – 20 credits

-Enterprise and Entrepreneurship
+Enterprise and Entrepreneurship – 20 credits

-E-CRM and Strategy
+E-CRM and Strategy – 20 credits

-Social Media and Online Reputation
+Social Media and Online Reputation – 20 credits

 We regularly review our course content, to make it relevant and current for the benefit of our students.
 For these reasons, course modules may be updated.